📦 Free Shipping over $60

 Time of the year

 The extreme summer and winter temperatures are a consideration.
-Though airline cargo holds are temperature-controlled, the temperature may not be healthy for an aging animal.
+Though airline cargo holds are temperature-controlled, the outdoor temperatures your pets may be exposed to during air or car travel may be stressful.

 Costs